HornsAndHooves/pg_saurus/README.markdown

 ## Concurrent index creation

-PostgreSQL supports concurent index creation.
-We added that feature to migration DSL on index and foreign keys creation.
+PostgreSQL supports concurrent index creation.
+PgSaurus supports that feature by adding support to the migration DSL on index and foreign key creation.

 ### Examples